garden-io/garden/docs/reference/module-types/container.md

         # The port exposed on the container by the running process.
 This will also be the default value for
         # `servicePort`.
         # This is the port you would expose in your Dockerfile and that your process listens on.
 This is commonly a
-        # non-priviledged port like 8080 for security reasons.
+        # non-privileged port like 8080 for security reasons.
         # The service port maps to the container port:
         # `servicePort:80 -> containerPort:8080 -> process:8080`
         containerPort: